The documentation you're currently reading is for version 3.8.0. Click here to view documentation for the latest stable version.

 st2chatops is using the steps mentioned

-We have a self-check script to help you debug chatops issue in StackStorm 1.5 and above.
+We have a self-check script to help you debug ChatOps issues.

-Just copy and run it on the server.
-It runs a few essential tests giving you basic troubleshooting steps in case of a failure.
+Just copy the script and run it on your server.
+It will run a few essential tests that will provide you basic troubleshooting steps in case of a failure.

-You’ve installed StackStorm, but Hubot didn’t come online in your ChatOps client (Slack, HipChat, etc.)
+You have installed StackStorm, however Hubot did not come online in your ChatOps client (Slack, Mattermost, etc.)

 Make sure the login credentials and

 st2chatops.envsettings are correct, check if the service is running:

 $ service st2chatops status